Kenneth-Lee/linux-kernel-warpdrive/Documentation/warpdrive/warpdrive.rst

 How does it work
 ================

-*WarpDrive* takes the Hardware Accelerator as a heterogeneous processor which can share some load for the CPU:
+*WarpDrive* takes the hardware accelerator as a heterogeneous processor which can share some load for the CPU:

 .. image:: wd.svg